 Clean up services were created for people who buy data – aka buy email lists.

 They will generally clean up known bounces, bad emails, spam traps, and more.

 But if your email is permission based (which it should be) this should not be a concern.

 So save your money – unless you REALLY want to spend it 🙂

-Here are the facts – 4 easy reasons why your emails aren’t being opened
+Here are the facts – 4 easy reasons why subscribers usually become inactive:

 - They no longer own or use the email (aka they changed emails)

-- They ignored enough of your emails (the email algorithm is now placing your emails in their spam).
+- They ignored enough of your emails (the email algorithm is now placing your messages in their spam).

 - They marked your email as spam (Ouch!
 I know, but it’s human nature, either by accident or on purpose).